Željko Ljubenović: Career

+Plying

-Born in Belgrade, Ljubenović started out as a trainee at Partizan in 1990.
-He spent five years in the club's youth setup, before switching to OFK Beograd in 1995.
-After completing his formation, Ljubenović made his senior debuts with the Romantičari in the 2000–01 First League of FR Yugoslavia.
+Born in Belgrade, Ljubenović started as a trainee at Partizan in 1990.
+He spent five years in the club's youth setup before switching to OFK Beograd in 1995.
+After completing his formation, Ljubenović made his senior debut with the Romantičari in the 2000–01 First League of FR Yugoslavia.
 He subsequently played for Second League clubs Mladenovac, Mladost Lukićevo, and Proleter Zrenjanin.
 In the summer of 2005, Ljubenović signed with top-flight side Hajduk Kula.
-He spent just half a season there, before transferring abroad.
+He spent just half a season there before transferring abroad.

 In the 2006 winter transfer window, Ljubenović moved to Ukraine and signed with Kryvbas Kryvyi Rih.
 He switched clubs the following summer and joined fellow top-tier club Tavriya Simferopol.
-Over the next five and a half years, Ljubenović played regularly for the side and recorded near 200 appearances in all competitions.
+Over the next five and a half years, Ljubenović played regularly for the side and recorded nearly 200 appearances in all competitions.
 He left the club midway through the 2011–12 season, eventually joining another Premier League side, Oleksandriya.
 In the summer of 2012, Ljubenović signed with Zorya Luhansk.
-After 6 seasons in Zorya he retired in May 2018.
+After 6 seasons in Zorya, he retired in May 2018.
 In July 2018 Zorya's general director Serhiy Rafailov announced that Ljubenović will work in the club as scout in Balkan region.

+Coaching

+In 2020, Ljubenović was on the coaching staff of the Zorya junior squad that was competing at the UPL under-19 competitions.

+In 2022 to 2023, Ljubenović was on the coaching staff of a couple of Serbian clubs.

+On 18 November 2023, Ljubenović returned to the Ukrainian Premier League in the role of football manager to help struggling FC Mynai to remain in the league.
+In 2024, the club was relegated to the second tier (Persha Liha).
+During the 2024–25 season, Ljubenović, who had asked the club to release him, left the club in January 2025 after the club failed to qualify for the championship group, ending up in the relegation group instead.
+In the summer of 2025, Ljubenović signed with Vorskla Poltava, which had just been relegated to the 2nd tier after almost 30 years at the top tier.
+After less than a month, he left the club, according to the club's official statement, "due to family matters".

+In October 2025, Georgian club Gagra announced that they had appointed Ljubenović as their head coach.